List of university a cappella groups in the United Kingdom: The Songsmiths

 They have also hosted the Showcase of Northern A Cappella (SNAC) in Leeds annually since 2018, inviting other university groups from around the North.

+University of Manchester

+The Skylarks

+The Skylarks are the competitive a cappella group from the University of Manchester.
+They came second in the ICCA 2026 Birmingham quarterfinal, with Liam Ting receiving a special award for Outstanding Vocal Percussion, and advanced to the ICCA 2026 UK semifinal.
+They were also featured in the Netflix series "Runaway".

 University of Nottingham

 The University of Nottingham's A Cappella Society was formed in September 2014, as an umbrella society for a range of auditioned, non-auditioned, mixed-gender, and single-gender groups, across a wide variety of musical styles.

 RadioOctave

-RadioOctave is a mixed a cappella group from the University of Nottingham.
-Formed in 2014, it was the first a cappella group from the university.
+RadioOctave are a mixed a cappella group from the University of Nottingham.
+Formed in 2014, they were the first a cappella group from the university.
 In 2016, RadioOctave competed at The Voice Festival UK, reaching the semi-finals.

 In 2016, RadioOctave appeared on Gareth Malone's The Choir: Best in Britain, competing in the Midlands and Wales category.

 The group also performed at the Women's Cricket World Cup Semi-Final in Derby in 2017.

 In 2021, RadioOctave came third in their virtual ICCA quarterfinal.
 In the same year, they were awarded 2nd place in the National University Choir Competition.
 They finished second in their ICCA quarterfinal in 2022 and third in 2023.
 In 2022 they also featured on a BBC East Midlands News programme publicising their Edinburgh Fringe show, Ages of Icons, and then in 2022 they performed at Splendour Festival, an annual music festival in Nottingham.